-Kristin is a community organizer, social policy researcher, entrepreneur and musician.
 After graduating with a BA in Sociology from Colorado College in 1989, Kristin moved to Washington, DC where she worked for two years as a national action organizer for the National Organization for Women.
 She left NOW in 1992 to make a full-time commitment to Simple Machines, an independent record label she co-ran with Jenny Toomey.
-Over the label’s 8-year history, Simple Machines released over seventy records and CDs, published the Mechanic’s Guide to Putting Out Records, Cassettes, and CDs, and organized three high-profile music festivals in Washington, DC.
+Over the label’s 8-year history, Simple Machines released over 70 records, published the Mechanic’s Guide to Putting Out Records, Cassettes, and CDs, and organized three high-profile music festivals in Washington, DC.
 While running the label, Kristin and Jenny also wrote, recorded and released four highly-acclaimed Tsunami records on Simple Machines, and toured the US, Canada and Europe extensively.

-After Simple Machines stopped putting out new records in 1998, Kristin permanently relocated to Philadelphia, PA.
+After Simple Machines stopped putting out new records in 1998, Kristin moved to Philadelphia where her husband, Bryan Dilworth, was a concert promoter, label owner, musician and tour manager.
 In 2001, she graduated with a Masters in Urban Affairs and Public Policy from the University of Delaware where she was a recipient of a School of Urban Affairs and Public Policy Fellowship, and the Urban Affairs Association Award.